jlmelville/smallvis/docs/spectral.md

 We will be inverting $D$ below, so we need $d_{ii}>0$: if you have isolated vertices, you will need to remove them or decide how to handle them separately.
 I will also assume that the graph is connected.
-Otherwise, with positive degrees, you get one zero Laplacian eigenvalue per connected component, so there is more than one trivial eigenvector to discard.
+Otherwise, with positive degrees, you get one zero Laplacian eigenvalue per connected component.
+Your best bet is to deal with each connected component separately.

 ## Some Graph Laplacians